BartMassey/python-fail/README.md

   (or even shallow copy) its prototype, inhibiting 2D array creation.
 * scope-fail: Adding an assignment to a Python program can change the scoping of its variables in surprising ways.
+* tuple-fail: A tuple is surprisingly unequal to a list with the same elements.

 This work is licensed under the "MIT License".
 Please see the file COPYING in the source distribution of this software